swcarpentry/managing-research-software-projects/all.md

 *   DRY: Don't Repeat Yourself
     *   Usually applied to nouns (code)
     *   Just as true for verbs (actions)
-    *   The only thing you can accomplish by typing something in again is to get it wrong
+    *   The only thing you can accomplish by typing something repeatedly is to get it wrong
 *   Use a build manager
     *   [GNU Make][gnu-make] defined the category, but depends on native shell commands
     *   [CMake][cmake] is a meta-tool that creates build files for multiple systems